subroy13/pwdmgr/Readme.md

 ## Bug Fixes

 You are free to look at the source code to find out bugs and potential security vulnerabilities.
-Please raise them in github issues.
+Please raise them in GitHub issues.